en

 HOW CAN I CLAIM?

-The claim can be submitted through the online service "Supplementary communication of illness for maritime workers", using the personal credentials.
+The claim for the start of the event of illness must be submitted through the online service "Supplementary communication of illness for maritime workers", by logging in using the personal credentials.

 It is a tool for the aggregate acquisition of administrative and health elements.